xogeny/vada/README.md

 `redux` store and actions dispatched against that store (hence the term "action driven").

-Another motivation behind this module, which probably not of much interest to the larger Javascript development community, was to provide type constraints around many of these patterns.
+Another motivation behind this module, which is probably not of much interest to the larger Javascript development community, was to provide type constraints around many of these patterns.
 So if you use TypeScript, you can benefit from my efforts to include as many type